LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Burn marks around the outlet or terminal block

-• Partial power issue, where the display works but heating does not
+• Partial power, where the display works but heating does not

-If you see burning, melting, or damaged wiring, stop using the range and contact a qualified technician.
+If you see melting, scorching, or damaged wiring, stop using the range and contact a qualified technician.

 Step 3: Check the Control Lock Feature

-If the cooktop or control panel is not responding, the Control Lock or Lockout feature may be enabled.
-This function helps prevent accidental operation.
+If the cooktop or panel is not responding, the Control Lock or Lockout feature may be active.
+Disable it using the owner’s manual instructions and test again.

 Step 4: Test Each Cooktop Element